durffy/UMLHero/Design/UseCases.md

 ## title: Add Multiple Actors to Usecase
 Actor: Designer
 Senario: the designer notices that a specific usecase is relevant to both and admin and a user.
 They add both the admin and the user to the actors of the usecase.

+# User Stories

+## Title: Create user stories
+Actor: Designer
+Senario: the designer adds a new user story within the user story section of the project. they provide a "User", a "Goal" and a "Reason" to complete the user story